 Congratulations!
 You've done it!
 You've taken an important step toward protecting your legacy and securing your family's future.
-You've spent the time and money to create legally binding estate plan.
+You've spent the time and money to create a legally binding estate plan.
 It protects your assets from unnecessary taxation and perfectly conveys your wishes for how you want your estate to be passed on to your family and other beneficiaries.
-But, unless it is MAINTAINED - regularly and properly — it, it may not provide the protection you want when the time comes for its use.
+But, unless it is MAINTAINED - regularly and properly - it may not provide the protection you want when the time comes for its use.

 First, your estate plan specifies how your estate is to be handled.
-However, in order for your estate plan to do it’s work properly, property deeds, titles and beneficiaries of many of your assets will need to be modified to ensure that they are aligned with your wishes.
-And, of course, as time goes on, things change.
-So, its very important that as assets are bought, sold, or changed that those changes are reflected in your estate plan.
+However, in order for your estate plan to do its work properly, property deeds, titles, and beneficiaries of many of your assets will need to be modified to ensure that they are aligned with your wishes.
+And, of course, as time goes on things change.
+So, it's very important that as assets are bought, sold, or changed that those changes are reflected in your estate plan.

 Second, your estate plan represents things as they are at this point in time.
 It protects the assets you own right now.
 In the event of your death, it distributes assets to those who are alive and/or to organizations that exist right now.
 It names executors and trustees who are alive and trusted right now.
 It protects your assets from taxation based on laws that are in effect right now.
-But, tax laws change.
-And, unless your estate plan is maintained and kept up to date with current tax laws, your estate may end up paying more taxes than it is legally obligated pay.
-So, it is critical that your estate plan documents are kept up to date and reflect the current tax laws.
+But tax laws change.
+And unless your estate plan is maintained and kept up to date with current tax laws, your estate may end up paying more taxes than it is legally obligated to pay.
+So it is critical that your estate plan documents are kept up to date and reflect the current tax laws.

 Our Client Care Maintenance Program solves these problems and ensures that your estate plan is never obsolete.
-Here's how it works.
-You will pay a small annual estate plan maintenance fee.
-And for that, we will do the following:
+Here's how it works: You will pay a small annual estate plan maintenance fee.
+And for that we will do the following:

-- Provide you with, and maintain, a secure online document portal where you can store all of your trust documents, titles, deeds of trust, financial files, insurance policies, tax returns, brokerage account statements, etc. — any and everything that may be required by anyone who is responsible for executing and/or administering your estate
+Provide you with, and maintain, a secure online document portal where you can store all of your trust documents, titles, deeds of trust, financial files, insurance policies, tax returns, brokerage account statements, etc. - Any and everything that may be required by anyone who is responsible for executing and/or administering your estate

-- Schedule and hold a family meeting with you, your family, and your other financial advisors (financial planner, CPA, insurance broker, etc.) to review and explain the provisions of your estate plan, the process to follow in the event the plan must be executed, and the ongoing maintenance plan process
+Schedule and hold a family meeting with you, your family and your other financial advisors (financial planner, CPA, insurance broker, etc.) to review and explain the provisions of your estate plan, the process to follow in the event the plan must be executed, and the ongoing maintenance plan process

-- Schedule and perform an annual review of your assets and your estate plan with you and make sure that any changes to your plan, your assets, and your trustees and/or executors in the previous year are properly accounted for and modified in your estate plan
+Schedule and perform an annual review of your assets and your estate plan with you and make sure that any changes to your plan, your assets, and your trustees and/or executors in the previous year are properly accounted for and modified in your estate plan

-- Schedule and hold a family and financial planning meeting with you and your other financial advisors annually - if desired and/or needed due to any specific estate plan modifications that would warrant a discussion, i.e., change in trustees and/or executors, change in estate distributions, etc.
+Schedule and hold a family and financial planning meeting with you and your other financial advisors annually - if desired and/or needed due to any specific estate plan modifications that would warrant a discussion, i.e., change in trustees and/or executors, change in estate distributions, etc.

-If you are ready to steps to better protect your business and personal assets and ensure the legacy you want, why not schedule a FREE consultation to get to know us — first hand.
+If you are ready to take steps to better protect your business and personal assets and ensure the legacy you want, why not schedule a FREE consultation to get to know us — first hand.